 Your feedback and enquiries are collected and processed on our behalf by Zendesk.

 Transfers outside the UK

-We may need to transfer your information outside the UK to service providers, agents, subcontractors and regulatory authorities in countries where data protection laws may not provide the same level of protection as those in the European Economic Area (EEA), such as the USA We may need to transfer your personal information to territories that are outside the UK and EEA.
+We may need to transfer your information outside the UK to service providers, agents, subcontractors and regulatory authorities in countries where data protection laws may not provide the same level of protection as those in the UK or European Economic Area (EEA), such as the USA We may need to transfer your personal information to territories that are outside the UK and EEA.
 We will only transfer your personal information where either:

-The transfer is to a country which the EU Commission has decided ensures an adequate level of protection for your personal information.
+1. The transfer is to a country which the UK has decided ensures an adequate level of protection for your personal information, or

-We have put our own measures in place to ensure adequate security as required by data protection law.
+2. We have put in place our own measures to ensure adequate security as required by UK data protection law.
 These measures include ensuring that your personal information is kept safe by carrying out strict security checks on our overseas partners and suppliers, backed by strong contractual undertakings approved by the relevant regulators such as the EU style model clauses.
-Some US providers may also be certified under the EU-US Privacy Shield which confirms they have appropriate measures in place to ensure the protection of your data.

 How long do we keep your personal data for?

 We will never retain your personal information for any longer than is necessary for the purposes we need to use it for.
 Where we have been using your personal information to provide you with marketing emails, we will retain this information for 18 months from the last marketing email you opened or until you opt out.
 We will delete your personal information following your request to be removed from our marketing email list (opting out) or if you have not opened a marketing email for 18 months.